JohnBaracuda/com.baracuda.runtime-monitoring/Documentation~/Documentation.md

 &nbsp;
-## Import and Update

-Import this asset into your project as a .unitypackage available at [Runtime-Monitoring/releases](https://github.com/JohnBaracuda/Runtime-Monitoring/releases) or clone this repository and use it directly.
-You can also download this asset from the [Asset Store!](https://u3d.as/2QxJ).
-Take a look at [Setup](#setup) instructions for more information how to import optional packages. (spoiler: via the settings window)

-#### ⚠️ Important for version updates!
->  When updating from an older version of this tool it is recommended to perform a clean update.
-Delete the Baracuda folder and import this asset again.
-Be aware that this may temporarily cause compile errors.
-To maintain compatibility when upgrading from an older version multiple files are contained in a special assembly named Assembly-Baracuda-Obsolete.
-This assembly and all of its contents can be deleted after a successful import.
-Obsolete files are located at (Baracuda/Monitoring/Internal) & (Baracuda/Monitoring/Interface)

-&nbsp;
-## Setup
+## Customized Setup
+> Note that since version 3.0.0, Runtime Monitoring is a UPM package and therefore immutable.
+Use the samples section in the package manager window to import UI resorces for IMGUI, TextMeshPro and UIToolkit.
+Parts of this documentation will be updated soon.

 Download and import Runtime Monitoring.
 To setup a different UI Controller (IMGUI, TMP or UIToolkit) follow these optional steps:
-+ Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
++ Open the settings by navigating to (menu: Tools > Runtime Monitoring > Settings).
 + Depending on the Unity version and your preferences, import and optional UIController package.
 + Set the prefab as the active UI Controller.
 + The inspector of the set UI Controller object will be inlined and can be edited from the settings window.